 Kris’s short fiction has appeared or is forthcoming in Kenyon Review Online, Potomac Review, Glassworks, Reed, Bluestem, Luna Station Quarterly, and Digging Through the Fat, among other journals.
 She has been a contributor at the Kenyon Review Writers and Novel Workshops and the Sewanee Writers’ Conference, and will return to the Kenyon Review Writers Workshop in 2017 as the recipient of a Peter Taylor Fellowship.

 Kris is a no-holds-barred reader with special devotion to Jane Austen, Terry Pratchett, Richard Adams, F. Scott Fitzgerald, John Steinbeck, and Neil Gaiman.
 She loves hiking and exploring the outdoors, especially if it involves lakes, oceans or streams.
 She lives in Maryland with her husband Paul and feline contingent Alafair and Templeton.

 Available starting January 19, 2017: UNRAVELED SOULS, a chapbook of six of my best/favorite short stories.
 Half of all proceeds will support literacy organization 826 National.
 Order your copy here.
 (Currently available for Kindle only.)

 On the Blog:

 My Zen for Ten: Storytelling and Sound blog combines my two passions – writing and music.
-Visit the blog every week for music and mental refreshment.
+Visit the blog alternate Thursdays for music and mental refreshment.
 To be sure you don’t miss a post, subscribe using the button on the right.